dhairyaostwal/Tarama-OS/README.md

 [Anchit](https://github.com/Anchit402), CTO of the project

 Heartiest thanks to you for bringing my dream come alive!
 Without you it wouldn't have been possible!
+I remember both of us spent hours and long discussion hours building the algorithm and even after getting the right so as to provide the most customer relevance!
+In the end all of these were so much worth it!

 ## Before you leave 🥺